seasea19/portfolio_site/README.md

 ## Project  - *Portfolio*

-Portfolio site is my portfolion made with Django and Python that is showcasing my 5 (+1 bonus) favorite projects I have done during the TTP Residency Program at John Jay College of Criminal justice.
+Portfolio site is a portfolio made with Django and Python that is showcasing my 5 (+1 bonus) favorite projects I have done during the TTP Residency Program at John Jay College of Criminal justice.

-Submitted by: Chelsea Alcinord
+Submitted by: Chelsea Alcinord.

 Time spent: 2 weeks.